THE LAYMAN’S QUANT LEXICON

 Beta

-Beta is a measure of a security's or portfolio's systematic risk or volatility in comparison to the overall market or a specific benchmark index.
+Beta measures a security's or portfolio's systematic risk or volatility relative to the market or a benchmark index.
 A beta greater than 1 indicates higher volatility than the market, while a beta less than 1 signifies lower volatility.
-It is a critical component in the Capital Asset Pricing Model (CAPM) to estimate the expected return of an asset based on its beta and expected market returns.

 Binomial Distribution

-The Binomial Distribution describes the probability of a fixed number of successful outcomes in a fixed number of independent Bernoulli trials.
-It's often used in options pricing and risk management.
+The binomial distribution describes the probability of achieving a fixed number of successes in a fixed number of independent Bernoulli trials.
+It is widely used in options pricing and risk management.

 Binomial Option Pricing Model

-This model offers a computational approach to valuing options by dividing the option’s life into a finite number of time intervals and computing possible prices at each stage.
-It is versatile and accommodates various types of options, including American options, and considers the probability of price movements at each interval to derive the option's overall value.
+This model offers a computational approach to valuing options by dividing the option’s life into discrete intervals and calculating potential prices at each stage.
+It accommodates various types of options, including American options, and derives values based on probabilities of price movements.

 Black-Scholes Model

-The Black-Scholes Model is a mathematical framework for pricing European-style options and calculating the theoretical value of a financial derivative based on the asset’s current price, expected volatility, time until expiration, and risk-free interest rate.
-It serves as a foundational element in the field of financial engineering for option pricing and risk management.
+The Black-Scholes model is a mathematical framework for pricing European options and calculating the theoretical value of derivatives based on asset price, volatility, time to expiration, and interest rates.
+It is foundational in financial engineering for option pricing and risk management.

 Bond Yield

-Bond yield refers to the return an investor realizes on a bond.
-It is often articulated as an annual percentage, reflecting the interest or dividends collected by the investor.
-There are various measures of bond yield, including current yield, yield to maturity, and yield to call, each offering insights into the bond's anticipated performance under different scenarios and assumptions.
+Bond yield represents the return an investor earns on a bond, expressed as an annual percentage.
+Different measures include current yield, yield to maturity, and yield to call, providing insights into performance under various scenarios.

 Bootstrapping